GordStephen/notes/misc/programming/functional-programming-abstractions.md

 _Specifically in Haskell, with occasional references to Scala._

-## Functors

-A functor is a data structure that can be mapped over.

-### Implemented Functions
-#### `fmap`
-In Haskell, every functor typeclass implementation defines a function `fmap` to map a function over the functor's value(s):

-    fmap :: f x -> (x -> y) -> f y

-### Functor Laws
-#### Identity Mapping
-Mapping the identity function over a functor returns the same functor.

-    fmap id F = id F

-#### Composed Function Mapping
-Mapping a composition of two functions over a functor should return the same result as sequentially mapping each function over the functor.

-    fmap (f . g) F = fmap f (fmap g F)

-## Applicative Functors
-### Implemented Functions
-### Applicative Functor Laws

 ## Semigroup
 Semigroup is a class of types in which two values of a type can be associatively combined in some way so as to produce another value of that type.
 For example, addition or multiplication can combine two numbers into another number, or concatenation can combine two lists into another list.
+It is possible for a given type to have more than one valid semigroup instance (for example, numeric types could have additive or multiplicative instances).
+Of course, in practise only a single instance can be defined for a given type (in Haskell, alternate applicative instances would need to be defined on a `newtype` wrapper instead).

 ### Implemented Functions
 #### Combination
 In Haskell, the infix operator `<>` represents the "combination" function that maps two values into another value of the same type:

-	(<>) :: a -> a -> a
+	(<>) :: Semigroup a => a -> a -> a

 ### Semigroup Laws
 #### Associativity
 Combination must be associative, that is:

-	a <> (b <> c) == (a <> b) <> c
+	x <> (y <> z) == (x <> y) <> z

-This restriction is why addition and multiplication are semigroup instances for numbers but subtraction and division are not.
+(This restriction is why addition and multiplication are semigroup instances for numeric types, but subtraction and division are not.)

 ## Monoids
 A monoid is a special case of a semigroup where each type instance also has some identity or unit value that can be combined with some other value to return that other value.
 For example, the identity value for numeric addition would be 0, while for numeric multiplication it would be 1, or for list concatenation it would be the empty list.